-I have experience in project management in the US and internationally; building partnerships; community development; research and GIS; regional land use planning; policy analysis; and cross-cultural collaboration, particularly in Latin America (fluency in Spanish, proficiency in Brazilian Portuguese, 5+ years in the region).
+I have experience in program management in the US and internationally; building partnerships; community development; research and GIS; regional land use planning; policy analysis; and cross-cultural collaboration, particularly in Latin America (fluency in Spanish, proficiency in Brazilian Portuguese, 5+ years in the region).

 Program management ● Strategic partnerships ● Technical, analytical, and lay writing ● Quantitative and qualitative research ● GIS

 Cross-cultural collaboration ● Community development ● Land use planning

 UCLA Luskin School of Public Affairs.
 Master’s in Urban and Regional Planning

 Foreign Language and Area Studies (FLAS) fellow, Latin American Institute.

 Member of the Departmental Staffing Working Group (2014 – 15).
 Reviewed cases of professors up for promotion in the Department of Urban Planning.